Bayshore Christian Visual Arts

 Students in grades 5th-8th grade focus on the development of technical skill in a variety of media.
 They will have the background knowledge of “elements of art” and “principles of design" that will give them a strong foundation to learn new techniques and sharpen their skills while exploring artists and art history.
 They will also begin to learn vocabularies and concepts associated with various types of work in the visual arts.
 As they develop increasing fluency in visual, oral, and written communication, they will be able to critique and give feedback on their classmates' artwork.
 Middle division meets in the art room once a week for 45 minutes.

 Upper Division Art Studies (Grades 9–12)

 Students grades 9th-12th grade may add visual arts classes to their elective course schedule each semester (Art I-IV).
 Visual arts students may pursue a wide range of artistic disciplines including studio art, ceramics, photography, and digital art.
 They may study a particular medium in depth or sample several from a broad offering of courses.
-While a strong technical foundation is stressed, equal emphasis is placed upon creative self-expression and developing the artist’s unique voice.
-Advanced studies include a strong emphasis on critical and creative thinking, as well as portfolio preparation.
+While we stress a strong technical foundation, we place equal emphasis on creative self-expression and developing the artist’s unique voice.
+Advanced studies include a strong emphasis on critical and creative thinking as well as portfolio preparation.